sheardd/mvinstallationreadme/installationreadme-client.md

    the same one for all three.
 Make sure to include single quotes wherever substituting your own data here.

-4) Update DB_NAME, DB_USER, and DB_PASSWORD in wp-config.php to suit the local
+4) Update `DB_NAME`, `DB_USER`, and `DB_PASSWORD` in wp-config.php to suit the local
-install.
-DB_NAME and DB_USER should both be set to 'wpe_<REPO>', replacing <REPO>
-with the name of your website's repository.
-By default DB_PASSWORD will be 'wordpress'.
+install. `DB_NAME` and `DB_USER` should both be set to `wpe_<REPO>`, replacing `<REPO>` with the name of your website's repository.
+By default `DB_PASSWORD` will be 'wordpress'.

-5) You are almost ready to import from the database.
-Two final commands to run before starting the download:

-   'sudo apt-get install lftp'
-   'mkdir /vagrant/hgv_data/sites/<REPO>_tmp'

-6) Run 'make fullsync'.
+5) Run `make fullsync`.
 This will begin the download process; if your site is fairly large, this will take some time.
 It may also slow down your internet connection, so you may wish to execute this command when it is less likely to inconvenience other users on your network.
-If you wish to cancel the download, hit Ctrl + C, and restart it at any time by re-running the 'make fullsync' command.
+If you wish to cancel the download, hit Ctrl + C, and restart it at any time by re-running the `make fullsync` command.

-7) You website's site data should now be successfully imported.
+6) You website's site data should now be successfully imported.
 The final step is to log in to your site's database and update the URL:

-   a) Enter 'mysql -u root -p'.
+   a) Enter `mysql -u root -p`.
 You will then be asked for a password; by
       default mercury's wordpress installs will have a blank password for the 'root' user.
 Just leave this field empty and hit return.

-   b) Enter 'use wpe_<REPO>;', replacing <REPO> with the name of your site's
+   b) Enter `use wpe_<REPO>;`, replacing `<REPO>` with the name of your site's
       repository.
-If you want to double check the spelling of your site's database in the repository, enter 'show databases;' to get a complete list.
+If you want to double check the spelling of your site's database in the repository, enter `show databases;` to get a complete list.
 Remember that semi-colons on the end of commands are crucial in mysql, as is case-sensitivity.

-   c) Enter 'UPDATE wp_options SET option_value='<URL>' WHERE
+   c) Enter `UPDATE wp_options SET option_value='<URL>' WHERE
-      option_name='siteurl';'.
-Replace <URL> with the same URL you used in wp-config.php to set 'WP_SITEURL' and 'WP_HOME'
+      option_name='siteurl';`.
+Replace `<URL>` with the same URL you used in wp-config.php to set `WP_SITEURL` and `WP_HOME`.
+Exit mysql with Ctrl + D.

-   d) Enter 'sudo service nginx restart', then log out of the virtual
+   d) Enter `sudo service nginx restart`, then log out of the virtual
-      environment with Ctrl + D and run 'vagrant provision' to update the changes made.
+      environment with Ctrl + D and run `vagrant provision` to update the changes made.

-   OPTIONAL: Your local site should now be fully up and running, but if you wish to gain access to the admin areas and do not have an administrator account on the live site when you run 'make fullsync', you will need to follow the instructions below under 'Adding A New Site Administrator'.
+   OPTIONAL: Your local site should now be fully up and running, but if you wish to gain access to the admin areas and do not have an administrator account on the live site when you run `make fullsync`, you will need to follow the instructions below under 'Adding A New Site Administrator'.
 Do not attempt to create a new user using the conventional sign-up process, as this process will not complete properly in a virtual environment.

+TROUBLESHOOTING:

+'When I run make fullsync it just says Connecting and sits there not doing anything, then keeps trying to reconnect'

+There is probably an issue with the 'lftp' line in Makefile in your site repository's directory.
+The Makefile contains the code that defines the `make fullsync` command.
+Open this file in your terminal by navigating to the site repository directory using `cd`, then run `sudo nano Makefile`.
+In the first block of text you will see a line that begins `lftpauth :=` (about nine lines into the block).
+This particular error suggests an issue with the IP address or URL at the end of the line; make sure that the IP address/URL is correct, as well as the port number (the number after `-p`), and make sure that your locals.mk file is in the same directory as Makefile, and that the details inside it are correct and properly laid out.
+Finally, make sure that the line `-include locals.mk` is included somewhere above the lftpauth line in Makefile.
+If you are unsure about how to interpret this line, copy and send it to your site administrator and ask them to check the details for you.

 ------------------------------------------------------------------------------